ice-lab/icestore/README.md

 icestore is a lightweight React state management library based on hooks.
 It has following core features:

-* Minimal API: only 3 apis, easy to pick up in 5 minutes
+* Minimal API: only 3 API, easy to pick up in 5 minutes
 * Predictable: unidirectional data flow just like Redux, only allow state mutation inside actions, make data flow easier to trace
 * Optimal performance: multiple store design and only trigger rerender when state changed
 * Built in async status: record loading and error status of async actions, simplify loading and error render logic in view